|

 Building: Boca Raton - Barry & Florence Friedberg Auditorium

-Instructor: Shelly Isaacs
+Instructor: Shelly Isaacs, M.A.

 This course invites you to explore the power of modern filmmaking through four award-winning films that grapple with Germany’s past, present, and future.
 From the haunting legacy of the Holocaust to the vibrant clashes of modern-day activism, these stories examine how individuals navigate guilt, grief, and the desire for social change.
 Through these diverse cinematic perspectives, we will discuss the "German identity" and the universal human quest for truth and connection.
+Titles are subject to change.

 LECTURES:

 1. Labyrinth, 2014: The year is 1958.
 Since the end of WW II, Germany is not only recovering but even booming.
 But where are the Nazis?
 Who has ever heard of the death camps?
 It looks like all has been forgotten or ignored - until a young prosecutor, decides to investigate the case of man accused of being a murderous guard at Aushwitz -and the road to a country’s awareness will be long and rocky.
+101 min.

 2. Cherry Blossoms, 2008: In this touching and bittersweet re-telling of the Japanese classic film Tokyo Story, love, family and dreams are fulfilled in unique ways.
 Crossing physical and emotional borders, a retired couple embark on a journey taking them from a small German town to Berlin, and Japan.
+127 min.

 3. 4 Minutes, 2008: An elderly, rigid piano teacher at a women's prison encounters a volatile but brilliantly gifted young inmate.
 The two women, both haunted by traumatic secrets, form a turbulent bond as they prepare for a prestigious piano competition.
+112 min.

 4. The Edukators, 2005: A sharp, provocative comedy revealing the clash between youthful radicalism and the compromises of the older generation, questioning what it really means to change the world.
 When three young anarchists break into a wealthy man’s home “to rearrange the furniture” they wind up having to kidnap the owner.
+127 min.

 Live In-Person with Video Catch-up.
 Available 2-3 business days after the live lecture.